BioBoost/csharp_practical/README.md

 Now every time you wish to pull updates you need to follow these steps:

 1. First make sure that you have no local changes.
 This can be seen by executing `git status`.
 It should state `nothing to commit, working tree clean`.
 If not, you first need to add and commit the changes (see section [Committing Changes](#committing-changes)).
-2. Now issue the command `git pull base master` to pull the latest changes.
+2. Now issue the command `git pull base master --allow-unrelated-histories` to pull the latest changes.

 ![Pulling Changes](./img/pull_changes.png)

+Make sure you have no conflicts before committing everything.

 Also checkout the [shortened version of these steps for everyday use](./short_instructions.md).